Plausible GMM: A Quasi-Bayesian Approach: Introduction

-Another related paper is \cite{chen2018monte}, which uses simulation from quasi-posteriors to develop confidence sets that have frequentist coverage guarantees for identified sets in general settings that include moment condition models. \cite{chen2018monte} illustrate how to use their approach in moment inequality models by augmenting the model with auxiliary parameter $\mu_*$.
-Rather than impose a proper prior over $\mu_*$, \cite{chen2018monte} use the known support restrictions from the moment inequalities and profile out $\mu_*$.
-Their procedure could readily be adapted to settings with other support restrictions on $\mu_*$, including the setting of our paper if valid frequentist inference for the identified set under support restrictions is the ultimate goal.
-To establish their results, \cite{chen2018monte} develop Bernstein-von Mises type theorems for quasi-posteriors under partial identification.
-We complement this contribution by establishing similar results in the setting with a proper prior over $\mu_*$.
-As the proper prior over $\mu_*$ has important impacts on posterior concentration, our formal results use different theoretical development relative to the formal results in \cite{chen2018monte} which may be of independent interest.
+Another closely related paper is \cite{chen2018monte}, who use simulation from quasi-posteriors to construct confidence sets with frequentist coverage guarantees for identified sets in general settings, including moment condition models.
+They illustrate their approach in moment inequality models by augmenting the model with an auxiliary parameter $\mu_*$, imposing support restrictions implied by the moment inequalities, and profiling out $\mu_*$ rather than placing a prior on it.
+While their framework could in principle be extended to other settings with support restrictions on $\mu_*$, including the environment considered here, our focus is on a fundamentally different inferential regime in which a prior is imposed on $\mu_*$.
+This distinction is not innocuous: the presence of a prior has important implications for posterior concentration and alters the asymptotic behavior of the quasi-posterior in partially identified models.
+Our resulting theory relies on arguments that differ from those in \cite{chen2018monte} and yields insights that are not directly available under profiling-based approaches.
+These theoretical differences are illustrated through concrete examples in Supplementary Appendix Section~\ref{chen}.

 Our perspective is different from much of this previous work whose chief goal is establishing frequentist guarantees under partial identification as we wish to impose a proper subjective prior over $\mu_*$.
 That is, we mostly maintain a subjective Bayesian perspective as we believe there are settings where researchers will want to employ informative, subjective beliefs about potential misspecification.
 Our work thus aligns closely with the strand of Bayesian work on partial identification reviewed in \cite{gustafson:book}.
 An element of this work is establishing posterior concentration results.
 We contribute to this literature by providing such concentration results within the semiparametric moment condition framework where the source of partial identification is uncertainty about the potential misspecification.
 These concentration results also allow us to consider frequentist properties of posterior summaries and thus complement the broader literature on partial identification and sensitivity analysis.